Installation

 Using in your CMake project (find_package)

-find_package(gempba REQUIRED)
+find_package(gempba REQUIRED) # default: mt

 target_link_libraries(your-target PRIVATE gempba::gempba)

-Embedding via CPM (recommended for source builds)
+Embedding via CPM (source builds)

 cmake_minimum_required(VERSION 3.28)